asensio-lab/albany-housing-analytics/README.md

 To pull in the drawdown reports, run pr03-xlsx2csv.py to convert the pr03 reports to csv files.
 Then, run pr03_reformat.py to pull selected columns out of the strangely formatted csvs.
 Convert the pr22 report from excel to csv (simpler since the pr22 report is in table format).
 Finally, run all cells in housing_merge_drawdown.ipynb to merge both the drawdown reports with the housing table by matching across IDIS ids.
 ## Address Junction Table
+Before running this section, follow the instruction under utilities up to '...'.
 Run junction_table/retrieve_unique_addresses.ipynb to get the address csvs to be geocoded<br>
 Geocode each address CSV using MMQGIS and the Google Maps API (Instructions in full documentation)<br>